This article is being published with the permission of author. It was first published with ehealth, online magazine.

 An authentic certificate should contain the following:

-4. Date of issue and expiry of certificate observing a 3-year cycle
+- Date of issue and expiry of certificate, observing a 3-year cycle

-9. IAF Mark – indicating that the certificate is covered under the Multilateral Mutual Recognition Arrangement (MLA) of the International Accreditation Forum (IAF) and hence is internationally equivalent and acceptable in the market
+- The IAF Mark indicates that the certificate falls under the Multilateral Mutual Recognition Arrangement (MLA) of the International Accreditation Forum (IAF).
+This mark signifies that the certification is internationally recognized, equivalent, and accepted in the global market.

 The safest course is to rely on the national body, the National Accreditation Board for Certification Bodies (NABCB), which is a member of IAF and internationally equivalent and insist on the NABCB logo on the certificates.
 In case of any other certificate, it would be best to verify the certificate from the AB concerned or even take the help of NABCB to verify the certificate.
 The list of certification bodies accredited by NABCB is publicly available at the website nabcb.qci.org.in.